 Yes.
 When necessary, the cardiologist can perform the same interventional procedures using radial access that can be performed using femoral artery access.

 Radial access patients have faster recovery times, less discomfort and fewer complications.
 Patients can sit-up and walk immediately following their heart catheterization procedure.
 Traditional access patients must lay flat for to up to six hours.

 Most patients are eligible for radial access heart catheterizations.
-However, the cardiologist will perform a simple test in the office to make sure the arteries of the wrists are functioning normally and the arteries are large enough for the catheters.
+The cardiologist will perform a simple test in the office to make sure the arteries of the wrists are functioning normally and are large enough for the catheters.